Classic Vanilla Cupcakes with Chocolate Frosting

 - Preheat oven to 350° F and line cupcake tins with paper liners

-- Using a small bowl, combine milk, cream, eggs whites and almond extract and vanilla bean with a fork and set aside.
+- Using a small bowl, combine milk, cream, egg whites, almond extract, and vanilla bean with a fork and set aside.

-- Using paddle attachment on electric mixer, combine flour, sugar, baking powder and salt on low speed.
-Add butter and continue beating at slow speed until mixture looks like wet sand.
+- In the bowl of an electric mixer, whisk flour, sugar, baking powder, and salt on low speed.
+Then using the paddle attachment add the butter and beat at slow speed until the mixture looks like wet sand.

-- Add all but 1/2 cup of milk mixture and beat at medium speed for 1 1/2 minutes.
+- Add half of the milk mixture and beat at medium speed for 90 seconds.

-- Add remaining milk mixture and beat for an additional 30 seconds, scraping the sides of the bowl if necessary.
-Do not over mix.
+- Add the remaining milk mixture and beat for an additional 30 seconds, scraping the sides of the bowl if necessary.
+Do not over-mix.

-- Divide batter evenly between cupcake wells and gently shake to smooth batter.
+- Divide the batter evenly between cupcake wells and gently shake the pan to even out the batter.
 Bake 18-20 minutes or until a toothpick inserted into the center cupcakes comes out clean.

 - Let cupcakes cool completely before frosting.

-- If not using immediately, frosting can be refrigerated up to 5 days or frozen up to 1 month, in an airtight container.
+If not using frosting immediately, it can be refrigerated up to 5 days in an airtight container.
 Before using, bring to room temperature, and beat on low speed until smooth again.

 I really think the vanilla bean paste adds SO much to this recipe.
 Of course, you can simply use vanilla extract, but I BEG of you, if you’ve never tried vanilla bean paste, try it with this recipe.
 I promise you will fall in love!